What is Insert Molding?

 Metal Inserts: Benefits and Applications

-Metal inserts are commonly used in insert molding for their ability to enhance the mechanical strength and thermal conductivity of the final part.
+Metal inserts are commonly used in insert moulding for their ability to enhance the mechanical strength and thermal conductivity of the final part.
 They are ideal for applications that require high strength, such as automotive components, fasteners, and connectors.
 Metal inserts also provide the necessary hardness and wear resistance for parts subjected to friction or high-impact conditions.

 Plastic Inserts: Versatility and Use Cases